 Student’s previous performance is not reflective of recent demonstrated ability.
 Subsequent to the coursework to be disregarded, the student must have completed a minimum of 36 semester units with at least a 2.0 GPA, or a minimum of 24 semester units with at least a 2.5 GPA, or a minimum of 15 semester units with at least a 3.0 GPA at a regionally accredited college or university.
 Units must be consecutive and must have begun any time after the coursework to be disregarded.

-There must be a lapse of at least two years since completion of the most recent coursework to be disregarded.
+There must be a lapse of at least one year since completion of the most recent coursework to be disregarded.

 In addition, the following provisions of the college policy apply: